ntd/adg.entidi.com/markdown/design.md

 Stressing it once more, the ADG library is a tool that a custom application (that needs to be developed) can use.

-In general, applications using the ADG canvas can be split in two main
+In general, applications using the ADG canvas can be split into two main
 categories: desktop or web based.
 Desktop application are better suited for enhanced user experience while web application are stronger in data sharing and integration with already existing infrastrutures.